pythoniac/FotoVideoMover/README.md

 Therefore a 'checkmode' can be activated to see just the video metadata output so that the regex can (hopefully) easily be adjusted.

 Have fun!

+-> You will need to download and install FFMPEG as well as the python module ExifRead to get the code running <-